Medical Prototypes & Medical Device Production Using Medical 3D Printing and Additive Manufacturing

 Medical Device Prototyping and Production

-Besides actual devices for medical uses, 3D printing and additive manufacturing technologies can be used for component parts for any medical equipment.
-ProtoCAM has produced medical device prototypes for many major device and medical equipment manufacturers.
-This extensive experience with medical prototypes is a compelling reason to work with ProtoCAM.
+Beyond actual devices for medical end-use, 3D printing and additive manufacturing technologies can be used for component parts for any medical equipment.
+ProtoCAM has produced medical device prototypes and parts for many major device and medical equipment manufacturers.
+Additionally, we strive to meet all specifications outlined by our customers, as is most important in this particular field, in order to create the safest, most reliable products possible.
+This extensive experience with creating medical prototypes and end-use parts makes ProtoCAM an innovator and reliable source for medical products.

-Advances in replacing or augmenting human anatomical parts have driven the growth of prototype medical parts.
-This could be an actual implanted physical part that requires a medical prototype using medical grade material for testing, or it could be a model that is used for research.
-For example, a replacement part that might use the medical implant rapid prototyping process would be a bone implant or prosthesis.
-Or the medical part might be an inserted piece used as a brace or supporting structure, such as a rod for a broken bone.
-In any case, the rapid prototyping process applied to physical medical parts is another innovative use of 3D printing technology.
+Advances in replacing or augmenting human anatomical parts have driven the growth of creating and prototyping medical parts via additive manufacturing.
+This could be an actual implanted physical part that requires a medical prototype using medical grade material for testing, or it could be a model that is used for research or education.
+For example, a replacement part that might use the medical implant rapid prototyping/additive manufacturing process would be a bone implant or prosthesis.
+Alternatively, the medical part might be an external or internal piece used as a brace or supporting structure, such as a rod for a broken bone.
+In any case, the rapid prototyping and additive manufacturing process applied to physical medical parts is another innovative use of 3D printing technology.

 (Note: medical prototypes from ProtoCAM are not for in-body use.)

-ProtoCAM can create orthopedic prototypes of anatomical models and medical models for many uses.
+ProtoCAM can create orthopedic prototypes of anatomical models and medical models for many different end-uses.
 Medical models have been used as learning tools for many years.
 Some examples include models of hearts, bones, and joints.
-But advances in medical rapid prototype models now allow medical practitioners to use physical models to visualize the medical problem and plan treatment.
-The key element is taking 2D information, say from an MRI or CT, and using 3D printing to create a 3D medical model.
-For example, a prototype medical model might be used by a surgeon to plan surgeries more efficiently.
+Advances in medical rapid prototyping and additive manufacturing models now allow medical practitioners to use physical models to visualize a medical problem and plan treatment.
+The key element is taking 2D information (from an MRI or CT, or equivalent) and using 3D printing to create a 3D medical model.
+An example would be a prototype medical model used by a surgeon to plan surgeries more efficiently.

 ProtoCAM Medical Case Studies